octimot/StoryToolkitAI/README.md

 - linking the transcript to the current Resolve timeline (which will automatically open the transcript whenever you open the timeline in resolve)
 - importing the generated SRT file into the current Resolve bin.
-- searching words or phrases on the transcript
+- searching words or concepts in the transcript
 - clicking on phrases to take your Resolve playhead on the right timecode
 - etc.